shourjo-h/NaaS/README.md

 2. Ensure the `index.html` file is in the root directory.
 3. Visit the deployed URL to see the application in action.

+## Attribution
+The API used in this project (https://naas.isalman.dev/no) was created and hosted by hotheadhacker.
+Full credit goes to them for providing this service.

 ## Troubleshooting

 ### CORS Issue